tomjoht/tomjoht.github.io/_user_centered_doc/ucd-progressive-disclosure.md

 * Not so common in HATs
 * Mini-TOC makes it more navigable
 * Get away from model where every page has same TOC

+## Related principles

+* See also: Layering, Constraint

 {% endcomment %}